 Use of University Computers and Data Networks

-Students, faculty, and staff are expected to comply with The Computer Privileges and Responsibilities policy.
-Among other things, this policy prohibits violation of copyright laws, including illegal file sharing (also called “downloading”), the transportation of obscene materials across state lines, and unauthorized access to private information, whether obtained through direct “hacking” or by “social engineering” methods.
-In addition to sanctions through University student-accountability proceedings, computing and data network privileges may be revoked in appropriate circumstances.
+Students, faculty, and staff are expected to comply with The Computing Privileges and Responsibilities Acceptable Use Policy.
+Among other things, this policy prohibits violation of copyright laws, including illegal file sharing, the transportation of obscene materials across state lines, and unauthorized access to private information, whether obtained through direct “hacking” or by “social engineering” methods.
+In addition to sanctions through University accountability proceedings, computing and data network privileges may be revoked in appropriate circumstances.

 [ Back to Top ]

 Students should identify themselves to the persons called on the telephone and may not use the telephone system to harass another by threats, obscenities, or repeated calls in which they fail to identify themselves.
 Examples of improper use of the telephone include the following: calling repeatedly and breathing or not speaking into the telephone receiver; describing sexual activity without identifying oneself; and anonymously subjecting the listener to obscene names.
 Harassment by telephone is a violation of state law and will subject the caller to criminal prosecution as well as corrective action through the University’s accountability process.
 Students who experience such calls should report the matter to a residential staff member, and/or, to the Vanderbilt University Police Department.
 Some harassment by telephone may be sexual harassment, as defined in Chapter 7, “Sexual Misconduct and Other Forms of Power-Based Personal Violence,” and the policies and procedures outlined in that chapter should be followed.